GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

 Response Element | Response Type | Description
 -----------------|---------------|------------
  _ | JSON Array | One element for each Subaward report in request id | string | For a contract report, it is the concatenated values of contractNumber, reportingAgency, idvRefrenceNumber, referenceAgencyCode, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
-For a Assistance report, it is the concatenated value of fainNumber, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
+For an assistance report, it is the concatenated value of fainNumber, agencyCode, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
 For a GET or DELETE request, if the request is unsuccessful, then it is the concatenated value of the search parameters separated by ":". statusCode | string | The HTTP Status code for the Subaward report element transactionId | string | Internal ID used by the alpha.SAM.gov support team to trace issues.
 You can provide this to the support team if you report an issue. timeStamp | string | Date and time when the request was processed